Turn Left: Plot

-Donna gets a free reading from a fortune teller who helps her recall the event that led to her meeting the Tenth Doctor.
-Donna remembers when she was at an intersection looking for a new job, Donna wanted to turn left to get a well-paid temp position, while her mother Sylvia wanted her to turn right as to take a permanent job as a personal assistant.
-Donna ultimately turned left.
+Whilst Donna Noble and the Tenth Doctor are exploring a bustling chinatown marketplace on the planet Shan Shen, the two soon become separated before Donna meets a fortune teller, who offers her a free reading.
+Donna reluctantly accepts and the teller helps her recall the events that led to her meeting the Doctor.
+Donna remembers when she was at an intersection going to apply for a new job.
+She wanted to turn left to get a well-paid temp position, while her mother Sylvia wanted her to turn right to take a permanent job as a personal assistant.
+Donna ultimately turned left, which would lead to her meeting the Doctor.
 The fortune teller makes Donna choose again and forces her to turn right.
-As she makes this new choice, a large beetle working for the Trickster attaches itself to her back and she loses consciousness.
+As she makes this new choice, a large beetle working for the Trickster attaches itself to her back, and she loses consciousness.

-Donna's decision creates an alternative reality in which she never met the Doctor after turning right and the Doctor drowns in the flood killing the Racnoss children, making him unable to intervene in several other events affecting contemporary Earth.
-Changes include the deaths of the Doctor's former companions Sarah Jane and Martha; Jack being transported to the Sontarans' home planet; and the space-going Titanic crashing into Buckingham Palace, killing millions of London's residents.
+Donna's decision creates an alternative reality in which she never met the Doctor and he drowns in the flood killing the Racnoss children, making him unable to intervene in several other events affecting contemporary Earth.

+Changes include the deaths of the Doctor's former companions Martha, Sarah Jane, her son and friends; Jack being transported to the Sontarans' home planet after his team sacrificed their lives; and the space-going Titanic crashing into Buckingham Palace, killing millions of London's residents, irradiating southern England and closing France's borders.
 Britain is placed under martial law; the government transfers all non-British citizens into internment camps.

-Rose mysteriously appears to Donna and gives Donna advice which saves her and her family from the destruction of London, but they are forcibly displaced.
-Later, after noticing the stars are disappearing from the sky, Donna is convinced to come with Rose.
-Rose explains that the stars are going out in every universe and that the fabric of reality is collapsing, allowing Rose to travel between universes.
-Rose insists that the Doctor is the only one who can stop it.
+Rose mysteriously appears to Donna, and gives her advice that saves her and her family from the destruction of London, but they are forcibly displaced to Leeds.
+Later, after seeing the stars disappearing from the sky, Donna is convinced to come with Rose, who insists that only the Doctor can stop the stars going out in every universe and the fabric of reality collapsing.

-Donna is transported back in time minutes before she would turn right, but is too far away to contact her past self in time.
-She walks in front of a passing truck which hits her, creating a traffic jam along the right-hand turning, causing her past self to turn left instead.
+With the assistance of UNIT, Donna is transported back in time minutes before she would turn right but is too far away to reach her past self in time.
+She chooses to walk in front of a passing truck which hits her, creating a traffic jam along the right-hand turning and causing her past self to turn left instead.
 As Donna lies dying on the ground, Rose whispers a message for the Doctor into her ear.
 The alternative universe disintegrates, and Donna wakes up.
 The beetle falls off Donna's back and dies and the fortune teller runs away.
-Donna recalls Rose's message was the words: "Bad Wolf".
-The Doctor and Donna then find the words "Bad Wolf" written everywhere.
+The Doctor enters the tent and Donna tells him about the experience, and that Rose's message was the words: "Bad Wolf".
+The Doctor and Donna then find the words "Bad Wolf" written everywhere, including on the TARDIS.
 The Doctor rushes into the TARDIS and announces that the universe is about to end.